quick-perf/quickperf-live/README.md

 ###  Automatically generate QuickPerf and functional non-regression tests

 Today, for GET HTTP calls done with a Spring RestTemplate, the project allows generating tests:
-1) Reproducing N+1 select with a non-regression on N+1 select thanks to the [QuickPerf testing library](https://github.com/quick-perf/quickperf).
+1) Reproducing N+1 select with a non-regression on N+1 select thanks to the [**QuickPerf testing library**](https://github.com/quick-perf/quickperf/Readme.md).

 2) Ensuring a non-regression on the functionnal behavior It works for both an HTML or a JSON response.
 The project uses the [JSONassert library](https://github.com/skyscreamer/JSONassert) to compare the current JSON response with the expected one.

-:bulb: The generated tests executes a SQL file produced with the help of [SQL test data generator library](https://github.com/quick-perf/sql-test-data-generator#sql-test-data-generator).
+:bulb: The generated tests executes a SQL file produced with the help of [**SQL test data generator library**](https://github.com/quick-perf/sql-test-data-generator#sql-test-data-generator).

 ## Configuration
 ### Maven dependency